Q (New York City Subway service): 1988–2001: Sixth Avenue service

+In January 1991, a reduction of service along the Central Park West corridor to remove excess capacity was proposed.
+Initially, Q service would operate between 207th Street and Brighton Beach during weekday rush hours and middays, making express stops along its entire route.
+The service plan was later amended to eliminate the Q designation and replace it with an orange A, assuming the same service pattern that was proposed for the Q. This service change would have been implemented in October 1991, pending approval from the MTA board.

 On February 6, 1995, Q trains began running local south of Kings Highway due to rehabilitation work on the Brighton Line.
 On April 30, 1995, the north side of the Manhattan Bridge closed during middays and weekends, in addition to the already-closed south side.
 During these hours, D service was cut below 34th Street–Herald Square.
 In its place, the Q ran between Coney Island and 21st Street–Queensbridge, via Brighton Local, the Montague Street Tunnel, Broadway Express (switching between the local and express tracks at Canal Street) and the BMT 63rd Street Line.
 Rush hour and evening service was unchanged.
 On May 1, Q expresses only operated during rush hours and early evening.
 Normal service resumed on November 12, 1995, including the restoration of Q express service between Kings Highway and Brighton Beach.